Five essentials for winning in 5G network management

 Depending on the operator’s needs, the network management system may need to be deployed as an integrated hardware system or as an application on the operator’s cloud.
 There must be flexibility and agility in the network management systems to cater to both requirements and scenarios.

 Ericsson Network Manager meets all the above five key essentials for 5G network management and much more.
-To understand more about your network management needs, check out our network automation portfolio.
+To understand more about your network management needs, check out our network automation.
 Come make the 5G journey now!